ONLINE COURSE

 Pre-menstrual syndrome and its sister, pre-menstrual dysphoric disorder, present various conundrums and uncertainties.
 Polycystic ovary disorder is a complex disorder now linked to gender dysphoria and neurodiversity.
 Diverse mental states associated with menstrual symptoms and their relationship to psychological and spiritual development.

-05. Menorrhagia
+05. Menorrhagia and fibroids

 Semester Two